 Building New Healthy-ish Habits

 I like the term ‘healthy-ish’ because in essence it describes the way I want to eat.
 I don’t like extremes when it come to food.
 I can’t do juice cleanses.
 And I can’t subsist on bland boring chicken and steamed vegetables (honestly, I’d cry every night).
-But the idea that I can have a cookie with cauliflower congri and salmon for lunch makes me happy.
+But the idea that I can have a cookie for dessert after my vegetarian paella dinner makes me happy.
+That’s what healthy-ish means to me.

 Simple Guidelines To Help Build New Habits

 Add, don’t take away.
 Don’t focus on taking any foods away, instead focus on what you can add to your plate.
 The problem with giving up foods (unless, of course, you’re allergic to them) is that then you’ll end up binging on them later.
-Adding more vegetables, more grains, healthy fat, foods that will satiate me so I don’t end up binging later.
+Adding more vegetables, more grains, healthy fats, and foods that will satiate me is what I’m focused on.
 Also, moderation is everything.

 Don’t have temptation in your house.
 For me that means, no sweet treats.
 I have the biggest sweet tooth on planet earth so I rather just not have them around.
-Overall, just keep foods around that you won’t hate yourself for later.
+Overall, just keep foods around that you won’t hate yourself for binging on them later.

 Get creative with recipes.
 Keep an open mind and get creative.
 Introduce new foods to your rotation.
-Give foods latin flavors by adding citrus, fresh garlic, spices (check labels!), black beans or avocado always helps elevate flavors.
-Here are some examples of how I’ve given healthy-ish latin twists to recipes on A Sassy Spoon.
+Giving foods Latin flavors like citrus, fresh garlic, spices (check labels!), black beans or avocado always helps elevate flavors.
+Here are some examples of how I’ve given healthy-ish Latin twists to recipes here on A Sassy Spoon.

 - 15-Minute Cauliflower Congri